 - The New Mexico Museum of Space History boasts a majestic 78-foot tall golden cube building, where the focus is placed on "hands-on experience."

 - Oliver Lee State Park, fifteen minutes South on Highway 54, is a historic site of numerous Union Army/Apache battles.
 Oliver Lee State Park is now enjoyed by campers, mountain climbers, photographers, and historians.

-- Visit White Sands National Monument, 20 minutes West of Alamogordo.
+- Visit White Sands National Park, 20 minutes West of Alamogordo.
 The vast field of brilliant white sand dunes encompasses 275 square miles of desert and is the world's largest gypsum dune field.
-Sledding, playing, picnicking, walking, biking, and relaxing at the dunes holds fascination for everyone.
-The Monument hosts many evening programs.
+Sledding, playing, picnicking, walking, biking, and relaxing at the dunes hold a fascination for everyone.
+The Park hosts many evening programs.

 - We're neighbors with the oldest Tularosa Basin town - La Luz; founded in 1705, La Luz is a quiet village plaza surrounded by adobe homes and studios.